timmoti/beautiful-jekyll/_posts/2017-11-20-scraping-for-geek-data.md

 Each game is first encapsulated around the <tr id='row_'> tags, so we make sure we look out for those.

-Next, we extract the rank, ID and name of each game by identifying the next 3 <a> tags and perform some string processing techniques.
+Next, we extract the rank, ID and name of each game by identifying the next 3 </a> tags and perform some string processing techniques.

 Finally, we acquire the number of ratings by looking at all <tr> tags with class attribute "collection_bggrating" and perform some more string processing techniques on them.